 By virtue of its mineral wealth, most of which is exported, Mopani maintains a positive trade balance.
 Between 1996 and 2006 Mopani established a trade surplus of roughly R14 billion.
 In 2005 and 2006 the trade surplus was R1,8 billion and R2,5 billion respectively.
 The vast majority of this surplus - over 65% - emanated from Ba-Phalaborwa.
 In recent years the tourism revenue generated by the Kruger Park DMA, which counts as an export, has contributed to the surplus.

-LED initiatives arising from Growth & Development Summit yielded anchor projects that benefitted our people in creation of temporary and permanent jobs by 2010/11, are as indicated herein, i.e.: MDM: 84, GTM: 1589; BPM: 673; GGM: 128; MLM: 124 and GLM: 54.
+LED initiatives arising from Growth & Development Summit yielded anchor projects that benefitted our people in creation of temporary and permanent jobs by 2012/13, as indicated hereunder,